Compliance as a core competency

 There are two sides to every story.
 On one side, news broke on Tuesday that a fraud allegation against Revolut had been referred to London’s Metropolitan Police.

-This follows a story last week reporting the company temporarily switched off its automated compliance system which was meant to stop suspicious money transfers.
-Revolut CEO Nikolay disputes this, saying whilst one system was switched off due to incorrectly flagging good payments, a second system was still running underneath.
-Our understanding is Nikolay’s is the side you should be listening to.
+This follows a story last week reporting that the company temporarily switched off its automated compliance system, which was meant to stop suspicious money transfers.
+Revolut CEO Nikolay disputes this, saying that whilst one system was switched off due to incorrectly flagging good payments, a second system was still running underneath.
+Our understanding is that Nikolay’s is the side you should be listening to.

 But if there is one thing payment companies have to do well, it’s compliance.
 When they fail, the costs can be huge (and the PR can be very challenging).

 The numbers above are substantial and there are a few repeat offenders.
 In particular, MoneyGram’s recent $125m fine was a result of its behaviour after a similar fine six years earlier.

 The obvious question is wha,t if any, action will be taken against Revolut if deficiencies are found.
 Although, once you navigate through the bad press and some customer service issues, it’s not clear any regulatory issue was actually breached.

 So, whilst real facts remain thin on the ground, we eagerly await the results of any investigation.